Validation OF MODELS AND SIMULATIONS

-The purpose of this two-day simulation course is to present a comprehensive discussion of practical techniques for validating your models and simulations.
+The purpose of this live online course is twofold.
+First, we present a comprehensive discussion of practical techniques for validating existing models and simulations.
+We also describe a detailed seven-step approach for building models that are valid, credible, and appropriately detailed, so that they are actually used in the decision-making process.
 All techniques will be illustrated by one or more examples based on actual simulation projects.
-At the end of the seminar, each attendee will be familiar with “the” twelve fundamental validation techniques and know how to apply them to their models and simulations.
-The development of this seminar has benefited from contracts with the Defense Modeling and Simulation Office (now the Modeling and Simulation Coordination Office) and the Office of Naval Research.
+The development of this seminar has benefited from contracts with the Defense Modeling and Simulation Office and the Office of Naval Research.

-Versions of this seminar have been presented to Boeing, Lockheed Martin, NSA, Raytheon, Sasol Technology (South Africa), U.S. Army, U.S. Navy, International Council on Systems Engineering (INCOSE), and International Test and Evaluation Association (ITEA).
+Live versions of this seminar have been presented to Boeing, Lockheed Martin, NSA, Raytheon, Sasol Technology (South Africa), U.S. Army (2 times), U.S. Navy (2 times), Georgia Tech Research Institute, Engineering USA, International Council on Systems Engineering (INCOSE), International Society for Optical Engineering (SPIE), and International Test and Evaluation Association (ITEA).

 - Seven Important Steps in a Sound Study

 - Interacting with the Decision-Maker on a Regular Basis

 - Using Quantitative Techniques to Validate Components of the Model

 - Performing a Structured Walk-through of the Assumptions Document